sg893052/sonic-buildimage/L2/LLDP/LLDP_KLISH_CLI.md

 #### 3.3.2.1 Global Commands

+This command can be used to enable LLDP globally.
 LLDP is enabled by default.
-User can use below command to disable LLDP globally.

-**[no] lldp disable**
+**[no] lldp enable**

-Use no command to re-enable LLDP globally
+Use no command to disable LLDP globally

 Eg:

 ```
-sonic(config)# lldp disable
+sonic(config)# lldp enable
 ```

 Configuring other Global parameters:

 **System Name**
 The global system name for LLDP is useful for differentiating between devices.
 By default, the host name is used.
-By specifying a descriptive system name using the below command, user may find it easier to distinguish the device with LLDP.
+By specifying a descriptive system name using this command, user may find it easier to distinguish the device with LLDP.

 **[no] lldp system-name <system_name>**